twitocode/Tantalum/content/Notes/English/Culminating Assignment.md

 	- Corporate Power
 	- Oppression
 	- Hiding information
+	- The universe of The Expanse is divided by three groups of people who not only hate each other, but have their own economic and social situations.
+There is an established hierarchy between the inner planets, Earth and Mars, and the Belters.
+The asteroid belt is rich in resources that the inners need.
+In the story, Earth has its security force, Star Helix, control the largest asteroid in the belt, Ceres.
+This creates a system where Belters are subordinate to inners.
+Belters are the laborers who were robbed of economic freedom. ** (quote about stopping shipments, first whwater pagers )**.
+	- Belters are seen as sub-human to inners.
+They are considerably taller because of the low gravity environment they live in.
+Many are malnourished because much food is sent to the inner planets.
+Over the generations, they have also developed their own language called Belter-creole.
 	 1. Who has power, money, or status and who doesn’t in the text? sdfsdf
 	 2. What does the text say about oppression and social conflict?